What Is a Solstice? Dates for the Next Solstices

 Winter and summer solstices

-There are two solstices each year: winter solstice and summer solstice.
+There are two solstices each year: the winter solstice and the summer solstice.
 From the winter solstice to the summer one, the Sun gradually climbs higher in the sky at noon, spending a little bit more time above the horizon each day.
 On the summer solstice, this gradual lengthening of days stops, and from then on, the Sun rises lower and lower at noon each day, and the days shorten.
-This continues until the winter solstice when the Sun starts to climb again.
+This continues until the winter solstice, when the Sun starts to climb again.

 In the Northern Hemisphere, winter solstices happen in December, and summer solstices in June.